MasonEgger/cloud-classroom/README.md

 Infrastructure and students to give the teacher/professor more control of the resources students use.

+## This is in Development/Alpha phase and has no guarantee to work

 # Issues this solves
 * Removes the need for every student to have an account to use the resources
    * Collegiate - Not all students have credit cards.
 This could be a barrier